jumeike/jumeike.github.io/content/authors/admin/_index.md

     url: https://arg.ku.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer physicist in soft matter and fluids at interfaces, currently at the LIPhy in Grenoble (France).
+bio: I am a PhD Student at the.

 # Interests to show in About widget
 interests:
-  - Soft Matter
-  - Fluid at interface
-  - Computer simulations
+  - Computer Architecture
+  - Data Center Networking
+  - Operating Systems
+  - Emergin Technologies

 # Education to show in About widget
 education: